theshashanknanda/Wallpaper-App/README.md

 # details
 - Getting Images from Pexel API
 - Using Grid Layout recyclerview
-- Setting wallpaper wiht WallpaperManager
+- Setting wallpaper with WallpaperManager